stefano-vargiu-gd/devops-docs/README.md

 # DevOps - Reference docs and skills

 This is a quick, non-exhaustive list of documentation reference and skills required for a DevOps position.
+This is a work in progress and I hope it will be regularly updated.